-- extreme urgency not attributable to the contracting authority; - crisis situation; - extension of service and work contracts with the repetition of similar activities as in the original contracts, provided the conditions laid down in Sections 3.2.4.1 point c) and 5.2.5.1 point c) are met; - additional supplies, provided the conditions laid down in Section 4.2.5.1 point c) are met; - supplies quoted and purchased on a commodity market; - legal services which do not have mandatorily to be awarded through a competitive negotiated procedure (see Section 3.2.4.1. point i)).
+- extreme urgency not attributable to the contracting authority; - crisis situation; - extension of service and work contracts with the repetition of similar activities as in the original contracts, provided the conditions laid down in Sections 3.3.5.1. point e) and 5.2.5.1. point c) are met; - additional supplies, provided the conditions laid down in Section 4.2.6.1 point d) are met; - supplies quoted and purchased on a commodity market;

+- legal services which do not have mandatorily to be awarded through a simplified procedure (see Section 3.3.5.1. point f).